Tai Tam: Current usage

+Tai Tam Bay has been documented as early as January 1843, after the Convention of Chuenpi, by HMS Sulphur commanded by Sir Belcher and Sir Kellett.
+The area was romanized as Tytham (see image).

 The present-day Tai Tam is the area around Tai Tam Tuk, the location of Tai Tam Tuk Reservoir.
 It is covered by the Tai Tam Reservoirs, the Tai Tam Country Park and Tai Tam Country Park (Quarry Bay extension).
 Along Tai Tam Road are some luxurious apartment towers and houses, such as the Manhattan.

 The innermost of Tai Tam Bay is Tai Tam Harbour, close to Tai Tam Tuk.
 The Red Hill in the southern part of Tai Tam Tuk is an area primarily consisting of low-rise upmarket residences, including the Redhill Peninsula, Red Hill Park, Turtle Cove, Le Palais and Villa Rosa.

 Tai Tam Scout Centre is a Scout campsite of The Scout Association of Hong Kong on the shore of Tai Tam Harbour.
 From the campsite to the foot of the dam of Tai Tam Tuk Reservoir is the Tai Tam Tuk Village.
 The shore outside the village is mudland with some mangrove plants.

 The high school and middle school campuses of the Hong Kong International School are also in Tai Tam.

 The Tai Tam Tuk Eco Educational Centre is a visitors centre run by the Tai Tam Tuk Foundation with the aim to educate and inspire action for sustainable development in Hong Kong through hands on interaction with the outstanding nature and culture of Tai Tam.
 Organising a number of Citizen Science events to engage and involve the public, the site was one of the first BioBlitz events organised in Hong Kong.